 Even when a travel journalist does stay at a high-end hotel, it could still be a step away from reality.
 Five-star hotels are often “islands”, detached from the local context, a place where all fantasies can come true.

-Real life, however, happens in unpretentious homes.
+Real life happens in unpretentious homes.
 If one wants to experience local culture, stepping outside of the comfort zone is often the only way to achieve it.

 I was lucky enough to have friends and colleagues who opened their houses to me when I traveled through their respective countries.
 From Malaysia to the UK, from Ethiopia to Sweden, I knew generous individuals who were willing to provide a home away from home.

 But besides sofa surfing with people I knew, I also crashed couches of total strangers, mostly through the Couchsurfing website.
-That led me to some of the weirdest couchsurfing experiences.
+That led me to some of the weirdest couchsurfing stories and experiences.

 What is couchsurfing and how does it work?